SIRSI TOURISM | TOURIST PLACES TO VISIT & TRAVEL GUIDE TO SIRSI

 At a distance of 84 km from Gokarna, 99 km from Shimoga, 100 km from Dandeli, 102 km from Hubli, 115 km from Karwar, 125 km from Murudeshwar, 196 km from Belgaum, 202 km from Panjim, 277 km from Mangalore, 376 km from Mysore, 395 km from Bangalore, and 588 km from Hyderabad, Sirsi is a small hill station located in the Uttara Kannada district of Karnataka.
 It is the main commercial center and a business hub in the Malnadu region, and among the must include places in Karnataka tour packages.

 Situated at an altitude of 2000 feet, Sirsi is a tourist destination that is surrounded by thick forests and towering hills.
-Sirsi is a place full of surprises and one can visit numerous religious spots, waterfalls, and forests replete with rich flora and fauna as part of Sirsi tour packages.
+It is one of the most popular places to visit near Hubli.
+Sirsi is a place full of surprises and one can visit numerous religious spots, waterfalls, and forests replete with rich flora and fauna as part of Sirsi holiday packages.
 In the old times, Sirsi was ruled by the Sonda Dynasty and was known by the name of Kalyanapattana.
 Sirsi is one of the major trading centers for areca nut.
 The region is also known for spices such as cardamom, pepper, betel leaves, and vanilla.

 Sirsi provides ample opportunities to trek on the many hills and mountains that surround the town.
 All the treks are rewarding with scenic beauty or mesmerizing waterfalls.
 Besides, the lush green forests of the Western Ghats that surround the city are home to a rich variety of flora and fauna.
 Dhole, Gaur, Slender Loris, Bonnet macaque, langur, are some of the rare species that can be seen along with a variety of frogs and snakes in the forest.
 Birds like Ruby-throated Bulbul, Indian Peafowl, owls, doves can be seen perched on trees chirping and making the place lively.